Updated June 2020

-In recent years in the business world, there's been a trend toward open office spaces.
-Silicon Valley giants Google and Apple have taken it up, bidding adieu to the cubicle in the hopes that removing physical barriers will tear down metaphorical ones, too, and lead to increased collaboration between employees.
+COVID-19 has changed the way many of us work and collaborate with our coworkers, suppliers and customers.
+In recent years before the pandemic, the business world had seen a trend toward open office spaces.
+Silicon Valley giants had bid adieu to the cubicle in the hopes that removing physical barriers would tear down metaphorical ones and lead to increased collaboration between employees.

-But it hasn't all been smooth sailing.
-A recent study found that workers who moved from a traditional office setting to an open plan became less productive and experienced drops in the amount of face-to-face interaction they had with one another.
+But that didn't always work.
+A study found that workers who moved from a traditional office setting to an open plan became less productive and experienced drops in the amount of face-to-face interaction they had with one another.
 Plus, some people just plain dislike open office spaces.
+Now, the coronavirus pandemic has introduced other reasons to be cautious about an open office plan.

-There's a time and place for group work and brainstorming, but when you're on a deadline and working solo -- or even if you're just trying to hear yourself think -- you need the right office environment.
+And while social distancing and Zoom meeting have provided good alternatives for group work and brainstorming, when you're on a deadline and working solo -- or even if you're just trying to hear yourself think -- you need the right office environment.
 For those times, nothing beats privacy.
 Here, we lay out the top three benefits of private office space.

 Biggest Benefit: Privacy